bntlyr/Road-Defect-Indexing-System/README.md

 # Road Defect Indexing System

-A comprehensive system for detecting, analyzing, and indexing road defects using computer vision and fuzzy logic.
+A comprehensive system for detecting, analyzing, and indexing road defects using computer vision, fuzzy logic and Random Forest.
 This system provides real-time detection of road defects through a camera feed, processes the defects using advanced image processing techniques, and calculates severity using fuzzy logic.

 ## Features